anjali-sharma-29/NewRepo/Blog.md

 ## Declare Queue

-Declare queue for status Payment successful and for failure/error notification queue.
+Define a queue for the "Payment Successful" status and another queue for failure/error notifications.

 ```c sharp:PaymentGateway.cs
        // Queue for payment successful